lucidrains/electra-pytorch/README.md

 torch.save(discriminator, f'./pretrained-model.pt')
 ```

-## Details for successful training
+## Important details for successful training

-The generator's number of layers should be a quarter to at most one half of the discriminator's number of layers during training.
+The generator should be roughly a quarter to at most one half of the discriminator's size for effective training.
 Any greater and the generator will be too good and the adversarial game collapses.
-As an example, if the discriminator is a 12 layer attention network, the generator should have anywhere from 3-6 layers at most.
+This was done by reducing the hidden dimension, feed forward hidden dimension, and number of attention heads in the paper.

 ## Testing